dsccommunity/StorageDsc/README.md

 * **xMountImage**: used to mount or unmount an ISO/VHD disk image.
 It can be mounted as read-only (ISO, VHD, VHDx) or read/write (VHD, VHDx).
 * **xDisk**: used to initialize, format and mount the partition as a drive letter.
+* **xDiskAccessPath**: used to initialize, format and mount the partition to a folder access path.
 * **xWaitForDisk** wait for a disk to become available.
 * **xWaitForVolume** wait for a drive to be mounted and become available.